open-amt-cloud-toolkit/mps/docs/General/createProfileACM.md

-Intel AMT&reg; devices are capable of being activated into two modes:
+Intel® AMT devices are capable of being activated into two modes:

 - [**Admin Control Mode (ACM):**](../Glossary.md#a) In this mode, there are no limitations to Intel AMT functionality.
 This reflects the higher level of trust associated with these setup methods.
 No user consent is required.